 Acme is a small, self-funded operation, which opened in the spring of 2022 with a very small budget, big ideas, and some hand-me-down tables and chairs from the venue’s last occupants.
 Acme uses palm leaf compostable bamboo plates, mainly to be conscientious about what we do, but also because we don’t have a plate warmer, or even a dishwasher.
 It is by no means perfect, but by constantly reinvesting in “our humble little restaurant”, Acme Fire Cult will evolve organically over time.

 At Acme Fire Cult, we offer two different dining experiences.
 Opposite the 40FT Brewery taproom, the covered and heated outdoor patio seats 60.
 A large custom-made grill and smoker stand proudly in the covered yard, serving Acme Fire Cult flavours whatever the weather.
 The vibe is laid back but buzzing, the music is loud, the benches are a bit wobbly, and you will leave smelling like a fire pit, lightly dusted

 Inside, the space is pared back and dark with industrial elements, seating 42 guests.
 Pickles and ferments line the shelves behind the bespoke bar, which seats four for drinks and snacks.
 The atmosphere is intimate, less smoky & better for

 bringing your mum.

 The full menu is available, both inside and on the patio.
-The restaurant is open Wednesday evening - Sunday lunch, and is also available for private hire.
+The restaurant is open for dinner Tuesday - Saturday, and lunch Thursday - Sunday

 The Bootyard, Abbot Street, London E8 3DP